access-ci-org/Jetstream_Cluster/README.md

   * Need ansible.cfg to point to an ssh.cfg
   * Need the ssh.cfg to point to the same priv key as used in server create
   * Need to edit the host list on each create/suspend
+  * Have to write headnode private IP into compute\_playbook
 * Headnode needs to create a private network!!!
   * ResumeProgram also needs to know the name of it.
   * how will that work with the Atmosphere side?